What is Electronic Stability Control (ESC)?

 ESC, or Electronic Stability Control goes by many names… but what is it and why is it such an important automotive safety feature?

 Both Bosch and Continental and also BMW and Mercedes-Benz are credited with the development of traction and stability control systems.
 From there, other car makers began developing their own versions, usually with a Bosch system as the core unit, although General Motors developed its own system in conjunction with Delphi Automotive.

 In Europe, 2007 saw it mandatory for all new vehicles sold to have ESC as standard.
 In 2009, the Australian Government introduced an Australian Design Rule that made it mandatory all new passenger cars and SUVs be fitted with ESC, although that didn’t take effect until 2011 and in 2013, it was mandatory that all new vehicles sold in Australia have ESC as standard.

-The European and Australian decisions to make the fitment of ESC to new cars mandatory was a test by Swedish automotive outlet, Teknikens Varld which conducted its standard moose test on a Mercedes-Benz A-Class (in 2007) and rolled the vehicle.
+The European and Australian decisions to make the fitment of ESC to new cars mandatory came about after a test by Swedish automotive outlet, Teknikens Varld which conducted a moose test on a Mercedes-Benz A-Class (in 2007) and rolled the vehicle.
 Mercedes-Benz subsequently recalled more than 130,000 A-Class vehicles sold in Europe and had them retro-fitted with ESC.

 What is ESC and why is it important?

 Electronic Stability Control (ESC) – is a system to keep a vehicle going in the direction the driver wants it to go, which is usually on the road and rubber side down.
 ESC can be thought of as anti-skid control, and it primarily corrects understeer and oversteer.
 Understeer is when you run wide around a corner, needing to wind on more and more steering lock to no or little effect.
 Oversteer is when the back of the car wants to overtake the front.

 How does ESC work?